Pathways: Providing professional, mentor-guided workshops, performances & recordings for composers with limited access

 THE PROGRAM

 PATHWAYS will address this issue by providing professional, mentor-guided workshops led by exceptional composers, in addition to intensive readings and rehearsals with professional new-music performers.
-The pieces will receive two public performances and will be recorded for use as an application work sample.
+The pieces will receive a public performance and will be recorded for use as an application work sample.

-Up to five exceptional young composers will be selected to participate in the PATHWAYS program.
-These composers will take part in workshops virtually over Zoom and in-person in San Francisco*, where the final version of each piece will be rehearsed and recorded.
+Up to four exceptional young composers will be selected to participate in the PATHWAYS program.
+These composers will take part in workshops virtually over Zoom and in-person in San Francisco/Berkeley*, where the final version of each piece will be rehearsed, performed, and recorded live.
 The final recordings will be professionally mastered and returned to the composers for use as an application work sample.
-The program will conclude with public performances of the new works and opportunities to meet and network with the local new music community in San Francisco*.
+The program will conclude with public performances of the new works in San Francisco/Berkeley*.

 Prospective participants must provide all of the necessary application materials and should be prepared to take part in PATHWAYS in full as detailed in the schedule.
 Each composer selected is expected to approach the program with an open mind and a willingness to learn and grow from their work with the mentor composers and professional musicians.
-For the public performances, each PATHWAYS participant will provide program notes and a short biography, and will introduce their piece before an audience in a two-minute speech.
+For the public performances, each PATHWAYS participant will provide program notes and a short biography.

 meet the mentor composers